 2. ALL ABOUT SECURITY CHECKS

-By every entrance to Prague Castle (3 in total) there are strict security checks.
-You will walk through a security frame / or your body is scanned by security device.
+By every entrance to Prague Castle (3 in total) there are personal security checks.
+You will walk through a security frame / or your body will be scanned by security device.
 You need to take anything made of metal out of your pockets (keys, coins…), then you will be asked to open your bag.
 Guns, knifes and drons are not allowed.
 Liquids are ok.

 3. LINE UPS

-Sometimes the line ups are super crazy and annoying expecially during hot summer, cold winter or when it rains.
-Around the noon you can wait up to 20 minutes.
+Sometimes the line ups are super crazy and annoying expecially during holidays and weekends or when it rains.
+Around the noon, after changing of guards, you can wait 15 – 20 minutes.
 The times vary.
 Best option is to enter Castle from the east.
-You will not wait so long.
-Basically just walk from Malostranská stop (metro A line / tram stop) via Staré královské schody (Old castle stairs) to reach east entrance.
+You will not be waiting so long.
+Basically just walk from Malostranská via Staré zámecké schody (Old castle stairs) to reach east entrance.
+The worst entrance is from Prašný most.
+It´s also practical to enter the Castle while others are watching changing of guards.
+The line ups will be definitely shorter.

 4. MY TIPS HOW TO MAKE THE MOST OF YOUR CASTLE VISIT (AND SAVE TIME AND NERVES)

-- Wake up early and get to the Castle as soon as possible.
-In the morning you can enter Castle through the main entrance (from west – Hradčanské sq.).
+- Wake up early !!!!!!!!!!!
+And get to visit the Castle as soon as possible, best before 9am.
+In the morning you can enter Prague Castle through the main entrance (from west – Hradčanské sq.).
 It will not be so crowded.

 - Explore the Castle grounds, enjoy the atmosphere with just few people around you.